Last Updated On November 16th, 2018

 Market Cap: $33.55 billion

-The origins of Bitcoin Cash are found in the issue of block size limit.
+Its origins are found in the issue of block size limit.
 The slow transaction times experienced by users of the Bitcoin network are, in part, due to the 1 megabyte block size limit.
 This limit causes transactions to cap out at 7 transactions per second.
 Bitcoin Cash, on the other hand, has a default block size of 8 megabytes, which allows it to theoretically resolve more than 50 transactions per second.

-The price of Bitcoin Cash jumped dramatically in November 2017 following the failure of the proposed SegWit2x hard fork of the Bitcoin blockchain.
+The price jumped dramatically in November 2017 following the failure of the proposed SegWit2x hard fork of the Bitcoin blockchain.
 The failed proposal, which involved doubling the Bitcoin block size limit, resulted in a Bitcoin Cash price increase of over $2,000.

 Bitcoin Cash performance from inception to 2018 courtesy of CoinMarketCap

-In December 2017 Bitcoin Cash spiked again, increasing to an all-time high of over $4,000 after popular Bitcoin broker Coinbase announced their support for the currency.
-One of the biggest advantages that Bitcoin Cash holds over Bitcoin is low transaction fees— Bitcoin Cash transactions cost as little as $0.001, compared to the average fee of $30 incurred by Bitcoin transactions recently.
+In December 2017 Bitcoin Cash spiked again, increasing to an all-time high of over $4,000 after popular crypto broker Coinbase announced their support for it.
+One of the biggest advantages that it holds over Bitcoin is low transaction fees— Bitcoin Cash transactions cost as little as $0.001, compared to the average fee of $30 incurred by Bitcoin transactions recently.

 The impact of Bitcoin’s impending Lightning Network implementation remains to be seen, but if the update fails to solve the network’s chronic scalability issues there is a real possibility that Bitcoin Cash could overtake Bitcoin as the number one cryptocurrency.